TheHadiAhmadi/TestTestCMS/docs/Page.md

 #### Requirement:
 DailyNews needs to create dynamic pages for news articles that can include text, images, videos, and interactive elements.
 Each page should be easily updatable to reflect the latest news and events.
 #### Solution
-FluentCMS offers comprehensive tools for DailyNews to create and manage dynamic content pages for news articles:
+TestTestCMS offers comprehensive tools for DailyNews to create and manage dynamic content pages for news articles:

 * Real-Time Editing: Update news articles in real-time with live preview to see changes instantly.
 * Multimedia Integration: Embed videos, images, and interactive elements seamlessly into news articles.